JohnTelford/imdb_processing/imdb_doc/imdb_cache/IMDb.md

 ### name.basics Dataset

-Processing starts with querying `IMDb_name.basics.csv`.
-It is one of the 6 `IMDb_datasets` One or more attributes are selected such as` primaryName` and `primaryProfession` to select a person and profession, such as John Wayne, Actor.
+Processing starts with querying the `name.basics.csv` dataset.
+It is one of the 6 `IMDb datasets` One or more attributes are used, such as` primaryName` and `primaryProfession` to select a person and profession, such as *John Wayne, Actor*.
 Other attributes are available for more specific selections such as,`birthYear`, `deathYear` and `knowForTitles`

-The csv row or rows are selected from the `name.basics` dataset containing values for the selected attributes, as well the other attributes such as 'nconst'.
-It is the key to the rest of the IMDb_datasets.
+The csv row or rows are selected from the `name.basics` dataset containing values for the selected attributes, and the other attributes such as 'nconst'.
+It is the key to the rest of the IMDb datasets.
 If no attributes are found, the program exits.
+All selected rows are added to the `name.basics_cache.csv` file.

-### title.principles Dataset
+### title.principles dataset

-The `title.principles.csv` dataset uses `nconst` selected from the `name.basics` IMDb_dataset to retrieved rows with the `tconst` attribute , as well as other attributes such as `ordering`, `category`, `job`, and `characters`.
-Four other IMDb_datasets use `tconst`
+The `title.principles.csv` dataset uses `nconst` selected from the `name.basics` dataset to retrieved rows with the `tconst` attribute , and the other attributes such as `ordering`, `category`, `job`, and `characters`.
+Four other IMDb Datasets use `tconst`.
+All selected rows are added to the `title.principles_cache.csv` file.

 ## Retrieving Attributes

 ### Cache

+The IMDb Dataset `_cache.csv` is first queried.
+If it fails then the IMDb Dataset is queried and successes are added to its `_cache.csv` and deduplicated.

-The purpose of each IMDb dataset cache is to speed up collecting attributes for creating human readable output.
-All the rows of a Dataset of successful queries are added to the Dataset cache.
-This is much faster than starting at the `name.basics Dataset` to get `nconst` and then the `name.basics Dataset`to get `tconst` to query Datasets.
-Every new Dataset query adds complete  the Dataset cache.
+The purpose of each IMDb Dataset cache is to speed up collecting more attributes from previous queries.
+All the rows of an IMDb Dataset of successful queries are added to the dataset `_cache.csv`.
+It is faster to query dataset `_cache.csv` to find additional attributes than starting at  `name.basics` and `title.principles` datasets to get `nconst` and `tconst` to query other IMDB Datasets.

 #### With Cache